Paula Badosa: Juniors

-Professional career
+Professional

-2012–2020: Major main draw, and top 100 debut
+2012–2020: Major main draw and top 100 debuts

 Badosa made her debut on the ITF Women's Circuit in May 2012 in Getxo.
 In November 2013, she won her first title in Sant Jordi.

 In March 2015, she made her first breakthrough after receiving a wildcard for the main draw at the Premier Mandatory Miami Open, where she recorded her first two match wins on the WTA Tour.
 In the third round, she lost to 14th seed Karolína Plíšková.
-Later, she reached the main draw of the Madrid Open through qualifying, but retired in her first-round match against Sara Errani.
+Later, she entered the main draw of the Madrid Open through qualifying, but retired in her first-round match against Sara Errani.

 At the 2018 Morocco Open, she reached the quarterfinals and lost to Aleksandra Krunić.
-In September, she won the $60k Open de Valencia, defeating fellow Spaniard Aliona Bolsova in the final.
+In September, she won the 60k Open de Valencia, defeating fellow Spaniard Aliona Bolsova in the final.

-At the 2019 Australian Open, she made her Grand Slam main-draw debut, after passing qualifying; she lost to wildcard Kimberly Birrell in the first round.
-In July, she reached her first WTA semifinal at the Palermo Open, but then lost to world No. 5, Kiki Bertens.
-She followed this by reaching the semifinals of the WTA Challenger Karlsruhe Open.
-After that, she debuted in the top 100.
-At the Korea Open, she reached the quarterfinals but then lost to Wang Yafan.
+At the 2019 Australian Open, she made her major main-draw debut after passing qualifying; she lost to wildcard Kimberly Birrell in the first round.
+In July, she reached her first WTA Tour semifinal at the Palermo Ladies Open, but then lost to world No. 5, Kiki Bertens.
+She followed this by reaching the semifinals of the WTA 125 Karlsruhe Open and, as a reult, the top 100.
+At the Korea Open, she advanced to the quarterfinals but then lost to Wang Yafan.

-In the early 2020 season, Badosa recorded her first Grand Slam match-win at the Australian Open, defeating qualifier Johanna Larsson in the first round.
+In the early 2020 season, Badosa recorded her first match-win in a Grand Slam tournament at the Australian Open, defeating qualifier Johanna Larsson in the first round.
 She then lost to world No. 7, Petra Kvitová.
 In September, she reached the semifinals at the İstanbul Cup, where she lost to Eugenie Bouchard.
-Her biggest result of the year was at the French Open, where she reached her first round of 16 at a major tournament.
+Her biggest result of the year was at the French Open, where she reached her first round of 16 at a major.
 There, she defeated two former Grand Slam champions, Sloane Stephens and Jeļena Ostapenko.